-Refer to Appendix 2 for a list of GreenPower Accredited Generators used during the 2015 Settlement Period.
+Refer to Appendix 2 for a list of GreenPower Accredited Generators used during the 2017 Settlement Period.

-Table 6 provides information on the types of GreenPower generator that were used by each GreenPower product during the 2015 Settlement Period.
+Table 6 provides information on the types of GreenPower generator that were used by each GreenPower product during the 2017 Settlement Period.
+This includes GreenPower Providers who had no external sales but were required to surrender LGCs in relation to their own consumption of GreenPower.